The Travelling Companions: Content

 The painting measures 65.3 × 78.7 cm.
 It depicts two well-dressed women who are sitting facing each other in a cramped first-class railway carriage, like mirror images.
 The women may be sisters, or may represent two elements of the character of one woman.

 The women are dressed identically, in the same voluminous grey silk travelling clothes, with their hats identically placed on their laps.
 They are arranged symmetrically on seats to either side of the carriage window.
 The window has three parts, framing the view like a triptych.
 The coastline of Menton, on the French Riviera, is visible through the window, but neither woman seems to be paying any attention to this.
 The train is in motion, witnessed by the swinging tassel on the window blind.
 The carriage itself is symmetrical, as the women are.

 The symmetry is broken, however, by a number of small differences.
 The woman on the right reads a book; her hair is tied up, she is wearing gloves and a bouquet of flowers lies next to her.
 The red feather in her hat is neatly groomed.
 The woman opposite her is sleeping, her hair loose, with bare hands, and a basket of fruit beside her.
 The feather in her hat is a little ragged.
-The painting could be read as a Victorian version of William Hogarth's Industry and Idleness.